sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ## Using Other Languages

 Hopefully you'll find Dollar a useful and productive language, but there will be many times when you just want to quickly nip out to a bit of another language.
-To do so, just surround the code in backticks and prefix with the languages name.
+To do so, just surround the code in back-ticks and prefix with the languages name.
 Currently only `java` is supported but more will be added soon.

 ```dollar